 15 acres/refill x 2 pints/acre = 30 pints/refill

-Sometimes, chemical manufacturers provide recommended rates in terms of active ingredient (A.I.) to be used per acre rather than the amount of total product per acre.
+Sometimes, chemical manufacturers recommend use rates in terms of the amount of active ingredient (A.I.) or in a.e. (acid equivalent) to be used per acre rather than the amount of total product per acre.
 In these cases, calculate the amount of material to be applied as shown in examples 2 and 3 for dry chemicals and liquid chemicals, respectively.

 The application rate of the chemical is 2 pounds A.I. applied per acre.
 The material to be used is a wettable powder containing 50 percent A.I.
 Determine the quantity of chemical to add to the tank: